dotnet/docs/docs/porting/third-party-deps.md

 # Analyzing your 3rd Party Dependencies

-The first step in the porting process is to understand your third party dependencies, figure out which of them (if any), don't run on .NET Core, and develop a contingency plan for those which don't run on .NET Core.
+The first step in the porting process is to understand your third party dependencies.
+You need to figure out which of them, if any, don't yet run on .NET Core, and develop a contingency plan for those which don't run on .NET Core.

 ## Prerequisites